-As of December 31, 2022, we leased approximately 125,000 square feet for our corporate headquarters located in Ponte Vedra, Florida under a lease agreement which terminates in July 2032.
+As of December 31, 2023, we leased approximately 125,000 square feet for our corporate headquarters located in Ponte Vedra, Florida under a lease agreement which terminates in July 2032.
 We believe that this facility is sufficient to meet our current and anticipated needs in the future and that additional space can be obtained on commercially reasonable terms as needed.
-We are also obligated to lease a part of our previous corporate headquarters location until August 2026.
-However, we have subleased a portion of this space and continue to market the remainder of the space.
+We also continue to lease a part of our previous corporate headquarters location until August 2026 and have entered into subleases for this space.